A Nithsdale Way

 A grand but challenging day.
 It can be divided at Durisdeer or the A702, where there are one or two buses back to Thornhill.

 Valley floor woods and plantations lead by Lower Morton Loch to Morton Castle.
-You then cross Morton Mains Hill (328m) and two more steepsided grassy oness to Kettleton Byre bothy.
-An old track down steepsided little Glenaggart leads to historic village of Durisdeer.
+You then cross Morton Mains Hill (328m) and two more steepsided grassy ones to Kettleton Byre bothy.
+An old track down steepsided little Glenaggart leads to the historic village of Durisdeer.
 The mausoleum of the Dukes of Buccleuch, found behind the church, will surprise you.

 Minor roads lead to the main A702 at Durisdeer Mill.